European shares rebound as UPM, BP results beat forecasts

 By Atul Prakash

-LONDON, April 26 (Reuters) - Encouraging company results and firmer oil prices helped European shares rebound on Tuesday, with pulp and paper maker UPM and oil major BP moving higher after better-than-expected reports.
+LONDON, April 26 (Reuters) - Encouraging company results and firmer oil prices helped European equities to rebound on Tuesday, with pulp and paper maker UPM and oil major BP climbing higher after their better-than-expected reports.

-UPM surged 10.6 percent, the biggest gain in the pan-European FTSEurofirst 300, after reporting a 34 percent rise in adjusted operating profit in the first quarter .
+UPM surged 10 percent, the biggest gain in the pan-European FTSEurofirst 300, after reporting a 34 percent rise in adjusted operating profit in the first quarter.

 “European equity markets are trading moderately higher on positive corporate earnings surprises from several companies,” said Markus Huber, a trader at City of London Markets.

-In addition, markets see no chance the Federal Reserve will raise U.S. interest rates when it meets on Wednesday and Thursday.
+In addition, markets see no chance the Federal Reserve will raise U.S. interest rates when it meets tomorrow and Thursday.
 They see only one chance in five it will move at the next meeting, on June 14-15.

 That means “many traders are at least temporarily moving their overall exposure to more neutral from previous negative, consequently closing some of their short positions,” Huber said.

-On the negative side, mid-cap firm Cobham slumped nearly 20 percent.
-The British engineering company proposed a 500 million pounds ($725 million) rights issue after warning that 2016 profits would fall.
+On the negative side, mid-cap firm Cobham slumped nearly 20 percent after the British engineering company proposed a 500 million pounds ($724.80 million) rights issue after warning that 2016 profits would fall.

 Today’s European research round-up